So many times in my life, I’ve heard how Major League Baseball players should be happy they’re getting paid to play a kids game.

 Baseball requires massive coping skills, even when there are no real stakes attached.
 And when there are stakes … man.
 There is nothing childlike or innocent about the pressure that the professional sport of baseball puts on its players.

-Baseball is my favorite game.
+Baseball is my favorite game, follow the link and play.
 At any age, it is a privilege to play.
 It is beyond rewarding when you succeed.
 It may be the most serene, the most exquisite of all contests.
 But by its nature, baseball requires you to rise above your station.
 The bliss that baseball offers a child is that singular taste of the pinnacle of life, but there’s almost no chance of tasting that bliss without more than a little adult in you.

 Kids build sandcastles for fun.
 Adults build sandcastles to last.
 If you make it far enough in baseball to play in front of tens of thousands of fans and tens of millions of viewers, it’s because you have been building sandcastles to last almost your entire life, and you are now meant to be impervious to waves.